 Repeat the above 3 steps for VPC-2

-Create Cluster Encrypted Peering
+Create a Cluster Encrypted Peering

 Go to Peering -> Cluster Encrypted Peering -> Cluster Peering -> +New Peering, enter the two clusters you created in the previous steps.

 Special Notes.
 Select “Over AWS Peering” if the two VPCs are in the same region.
-Note when this option is selected, you must have AWS peering routing PCX programmed in the routing table only for the subnet where cluster gateway instances are deployed.
+Note that when this option is selected, you must have AWS peering routing PCX programmed in the routing table only for the subnet where cluster gateway instances are deployed.
 You must NOT program PCX for routing tables whose associated subnets are where your application EC2 instances are deployed.

 - Once peering configuration is completed, you can view it in dashboard.
 Cluster peering is drawn with a thicker green line.

-- Note if you wish to add more gateways once a cluster peering has been created, you need to unpeer the cluster peering first.
+- Note if that you wish to add more gateways once a cluster peering has been created, you need to unpeer the cluster peering first.
 Add more gateways in each VPC, then create cluster peering again.

 - You can create multiple clusters in a VPC.
 A gateway may also belong to different clusters.

-- For support, send email to email@example.com.
+- For support, send an email to email@example.com.